Billing

 Oregon: AARP, Aetna, Atrio, Cigna, GEHA, Healthnet, Humana, Medicare, Moda, Multiplan, Oregon Health Plan, PacificSource, Providence, Regence BlueCross/Blue Shield, TriCare, TriWest, UMR, United Healthcare.

-Colorado: AARP, Aetna, Anthem BlueCross/BlueShield, Beech Street, Cigna, Clear Spring Health, Cofinity, Colorado Access, Coventry First Health, GEHA, Humana, Medicaid, Medicare, Multiplan, Oscar Health, Private Health Care Systems (PHCS), Rocky Mountain Health Care, TriCare, TriWest, UMR, United Healthcare.
+Colorado: AARP, Aetna, Anthem BlueCross/BlueShield, Beech Street, Cigna, Clear Spring Health, Cofinity, Colorado Access, Coventry First Health, GEHA, Humana, Medicaid, Medicare, Multiplan, Private Health Care Systems (PHCS), TriCare, TriWest, UMR, United Healthcare.

 Michigan: AARP, Aetna, BlueCare Network, BlueCross/BlueShield of Michigan, Cigna, GEHA, Health Alliance Plan of Michigan, HealthNet, Humana, JVHL, Medicare, Multiplan, Priority Health, TriCare, UMR, United Healthcare.